Claude Louis Hector de Villars, 1st Duke of Villars: War of the Spanish Succession

 It was Villars' part in the next war, beginning with Friedlingen (1702) and Hochstadt (1703) and ending with Denain (1712), that has made him most famous.
 For his part in the battle of Friedlingen he received the marshalate, and for the pacification of the insurgent Cévennes he received the Saint-Esprit order and the title of duke.
 Friedlingen and Hochstadt were barren victories, and the campaigns of which they formed were characterised by lost opportunities.
+All the same, Villars managed to defend the frontier along the Moselle near Sierck, in June 1705, by depriving Marlborough of forage and refusing to be lured into battle by that duke despite his slightly more numerous army.
+The two opposing commanders were friends, and exchanged captives and gifts during the stand off.
 Villars' career culminated from 1709 onwards when France, close to total defeat, managed to survive.

 In that year he was called to command the main army opposing Prince Eugène of Savoy and Marlborough on the northern frontier.
 During the famine of the winter he shared the soldiers' rations.
 When the campaign opened the old Marshal Boufflers volunteered to serve under him, but they were unable to prevent the Allies from capturing Tournai and Mons.
 After the Battle of Malplaquet in September 1709, in which Villars was gravely wounded (by a musketball to the knee), he was able to tell the king: "If God grants us the grace to lose such a battle again, Your Majesty can count on all of his enemies being destroyed".

 Two more campaigns passed without a battle and with scarcely any advance on the part of the invaders, but at last Marlborough manoeuvred Villars out of the famous Ne plus ultra lines, and the power of the defence seemed to be broken.
 But Louis made a last effort, the English contingent and its leader were withdrawn from the enemy's camp, and Villars, though still recovering from his Malplaquet wounds, outmanoeuvred and decisively defeated Eugène at Denain.
 The French followed up this success by retaking several lost fortresses, culminating in the Siege of Bouchain (1712).

 This victory saved France, though the war dragged on for another year, where Villars led the Rhine campaign (1713), in which he took Landau, led the stormers at Freiburg and negotiated the Treaty of Rastatt and the Treaty of Baden with Prince Eugène.

 As a result of his contribution, his title was granted Grandee of Spain status by Philip V.